US STOCKS-S&P, Dow edge up; tech weighs on Nasdaq

 By Tanya Agrawal

-June 26 The Dow Jones Industrial Average and the S&P 500 were higher in late afternoon trading on Monday but a fall in technology stocks capped gains on the Nasdaq.
+June 26 (Reuters) - The Dow Jones Industrial Average and the S&P 500 were higher in late afternoon trading on Monday but a fall in technology stocks capped gains on the Nasdaq.

 Technology stocks have been under pressure as investors, worried about stretched valuations, switch to defensive sectors.